krishnap25/mauve/docs/_sources/index.rst.txt

-This is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the MAUVE measure, introduced in `this NeurIPS 2021 paper <https://arxiv.org/pdf/2102.01454.pdf>`_ (Outstanding Paper Award) and a deeper dive in `this paper <https://arxiv.org/pdf/2212.14578.pdf>`_.
+This is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the MAUVE measure, introduced in `this NeurIPS 2021 paper <https://arxiv.org/pdf/2102.01454.pdf>`_ (Outstanding Paper Award) and a deeper dive in `this JMLR 2023 paper <https://arxiv.org/pdf/2212.14578.pdf>`_.

-MAUVE is computed using the Kullback–Leibler (KL) divergences between the two distributions of text in a quantized embedding space of a large language model.
-MAUVE can identify differences in quality arising from model sizes and decoding algorithms.
+MAUVE is obtained by computing Kullback–Leibler (KL) divergences between the two distributions in a quantized embedding space of a foundation model.

+In the text setting, it is natural to use embeddings from a pretrained large language model.
+It can quantify differences in the quality of generated text based on the size of the model, the decoding algorithm, and the length of the generated text.
+MAUVE was found to correlate the strongest with human evaluations over baseline metrics for open-ended text generation.

+MAUVE can work with other modalities such as images, speech, music, or video, as long as domain-appropriate embeddings are obtained.
+Our API supports directly passing in such embeddings.

 MAUVE is now also available via `HuggingFace Evaluate <https://huggingface.co/spaces/evaluate-metric/mauve>`_.